larpchronicles/rules/chronicles-rulebook.md

 #### First Aid
 >This skill is purchased once.
 First Aid allows the character to provide emergency aid to a dying character.
 The character using First Aid will touch the downed character and say "Performing First Aid".
 While First Aid is being applied, the dying count of the targeted character stops.
 First Aid takes a base time of 1 minute to apply.
 Other in-game tools can lessen this time.
 The character rendering First Aid is under concentration while providing the First Aid.
 Once the 1 minute is complete for First Aid, the downed character's body is restored to 1.
 >
 >This skill also allows a character to touch a downed or seemingly disabled character and ask, "First Aid, what do I see?"
 If the character is under an effect that can be diagnosed by first aid, or is a visible effect, the player may reply with the specific effect ("Are you Dead", "Are you Bleeding Out", "Are you reviving", etc).
-The character may also ask how long a countdown remains on first aid or visible effects ("How long until you dissipate", "How long until you’re dead", etc).
+The character may also ask how long a countdown remains on first aid or visible effects ("How long until you dissipate", "How long until you're dead", etc).
 The character cannot ask how long the timer was, just its current time left).
 >
 >The following statuses can be determined with first aid.
 First aid can determine the count down timer on statuses that are diagnosed with physical effects or first aid.
 >